Discover Omnia

 CONTENT IN THIS ARTICLE

-According to the yearly buyer's guide 'Intranet & Employee Experience Platforms' (released in January this year), Omnia comes with an excellent user experience thanks to strong personalization, customizable search experience, flexible navigation, branding options, performance, and more.
-If you wish to compare the 20 leading intranet products and see further hands-on examples, download your free copy of the report using this link.
+According to the Intranet & Employee Experience Platforms 2025 guide, Omnia offers excellent usability through strong personalization, customizable search, flexible navigation, and seamless branding.
+To compare 20 leading intranet products and explore more hands-on examples, download your free copy of the report using this link.

-In the first example below, we see a basic navigation layout with content in two levels.
+In the first intranet navigation example below, we see a basic navigation layout with content in two levels.
 Here we have also added an introduction to this section on the left, including an image.
 In this way, it is possible to provide a short summary and set expectations on what type of content that can be discovered here.

 The second example below is also a dynamic mega menu showing a structure of pages in two levels.
-But in this case we are highlighing the first level in the menu with image, headline, and short description.
+But in this case we are highlighting the first level in the menu with image, headline, and short description.
 In the four cards respectively, we also present the sub pages within the section - providing the same overview as above, but here also with a more branded look and feel.

 As the two examples above show, mega menus can be designed regarding layout, headings, background, and more to support the overall ‘look and feel’ that many organizations want their intranet to mediate.